 5 moves to make now

-Residents shouldn’t “try to take on a whole personal financial checklist at once,” said Allan Phillips, financial advisor with Taylor Wealth Solutions.
+Residents shouldn’t “try to take on a whole personal financial checklist at once,” said Allan Phillips, Certified Financial Planner™ with Taylor Wealth Solutions.
 “Instead, strive to make sound decisions in a few key areas.”

 Taylor Wealth Solutions is a member of the AMA Insurance Physicians Financial Partners program, launched in 2011 to give doctors access to a nationwide network of independent, local and experienced professionals who have undergone a comprehensive due-diligence process by AMA Insurance.